ask-compu/CompuBot/modules/README.md

 info.py
 =======

 Made changes to bring the info up to date with Pinkie's current status.
+Added a .source/.github command so Pinkie will tell people about her code and the link to the Github repo.